markusmoenig/Eldiron/eldiron-source-concept.md

 }
 ```

-The prototype can rely on the default source symbols from the active ruleset.
+The prototype can rely on default source symbols, and projects can use
+`tiles { ... }` blocks to map terrain glyphs to project tile aliases.
+More
-Explicit `symbols { ... }` or `tiles { ... }` blocks can come later as override
+general `symbols { ... }` blocks can come later for character, item, and spawn
-mechanisms.
+overrides.

 The generated `.eldiron` should be a regular serialized Eldiron project.
 The
 current codebase already uses JSON serialization for `.eldiron` files, so the